hanrichard/Notebook/aws/aws learning doc/database.md

 ### test:
 - Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance, improvement from milliseconds to microseconds – even at millions of requests per second.
 You can enable DAX for a DynamoDB database with a few clicks.

+- A Read Replica of an Amazon RDS encrypted instance is also encrypted using the same key as the master instance when both are in the same Region.
+When in different Regions, a different key can be used.

+- INCORRECT: “Vertical scaling for read and write by using Transfer Acceleration” is incorrect.
+Transfer Acceleration is a feature of S3 for fast uploads of objects.